 If you have an existing 2020 Walt Disney World vacation confirmed and your booked resort is closed, Disney will be in touch with you to move you to a comparable resort.
 As long as you booked a reservation before the closures happen, Disney will do everything they can to make your trip happen.

 Disney has resumed sales of tickets, hotels, and packages for 2020 as of July 9.

 Yes, you will.
-Disney has planned their operation modifications through September 2021 at the moment.
+Disney has planned their operation modifications through the end of 2021 at the moment.
 It’s expected if the situation improves Disney will begin dropping these modifications, but (obviously) a concrete timeline is unknown.
-If you want a full, pre-before-the-world-ended, Disney experience, your best bet is to wait until 2022.
+If you want a full, pre-before-the-world-ended, Disney experience, your best bet is to wait until at least 2022.

 If you have any additional questions or concerns with the reopening of the resort hotels, including what resort dining locations will be open and pool procedures, Disney has provided an extensive page with information

 The largest change coming to the Walt Disney World theme parks is the introduction of the Disney Park Pass system to accommodate for lower capacity due to social distancing.
 This is a reservation system that is required for all guests, including Annual Passholders, to enter the theme parks.
 Additional modifications will be made throughout the park to promote social distancing and avoid large crowds.

 Face coverings/masks are required at all times in Walt Disney World theme parks, including while on attractions, except when dining.
 Disney has specific guidlines regarding coverings, and loose coverings like neck gaiters or bandanas, nor masks with valves, are not allowed: